When Should You Visit Fossil Rim?

 The Buffer Pasture, in particular, is best visited early and late in the day.

 “Bongo are a great example of a species you are more likely to see out and about early and late in the day,” Snodgrass said.
 “They are more comfortable coming out of the woods at that time.
 The same goes for kudu.
 Part of the reason for moving the road to the middle of the Buffer Pasture was to give the bongo some more privacy in their wooded area.

 Many people make Fossil Rim a daytrip destination, but Lewis sees the opportunity for more.

-“I would recommend that people plan to come spend the night either in The Lodge or a cabin at Foothills Safari Camp, and then take the Morning Safari Tour the next morning,” he said.
+“I would recommend that people plan to come spend the night either in The Lodge or a cabin at Foothills Safari Camp, and then take the drive through the park the next morning,” he said.
 “In terms of planning, there are several other things to do in the Glen Rose area.
 You can play golf, or maybe visit Dinosaur Valley State Park.
 You can camp at Dinosaur Valley and visit us the next day.

 “There are some interesting shops in Downtown Glen Rose, so I’d suggest making a three-day weekend out of it.
 With a quick search on your smartphone, you’ll be able to find just about anything you want to make your trip great.
 The bottom line is Fossil Rim and the Glen Rose area can offer you more than a daytrip.”

 When planning to visit the area, perhaps check out “Glen Rose Convention & Visitors Bureau” on Facebook or go to https://www.glenrosetexas.org/.
 Also consider the Local Links page on Fossil Rim’s website: https://fossilrim.org/local-links/.